 Treatment-Emergent AEs ≥15% (Grade ≥2 / Grade 3-4), SG + Pembrolizumab (N=52) vs SG (N=52):

-Updated interpretation (ESMO Breast 2026 final): With mature 34.6-month follow-up, the ITT OS hazard ratio has moved to 0.97 (p=0.46) — the suggestive trend seen in the preliminary cut has not borne out in mature data.
-The PD-L1+ subgroup signal persists numerically (PFS HR 0.56, OS HR 0.69) but remains underpowered and not statistically significant.
-KOL commentary below reflects the earlier (ASCO 2024) data cuts and should be read in that context.
+Interpretation (ASCO 2024 primary + ESMO Breast 2026 final analysis): The primary endpoint was negative — adding pembrolizumab did not significantly improve ITT PFS (ASCO 2024: 8.1 vs 6.2 mo, HR 0.81, p=0.37; ESMO Breast 2026 final: HR 0.78, p=0.12).
+With mature 34.6-month follow-up, the ITT OS hazard ratio moved from an early 0.65 to 0.97 (p=0.46) — the suggestive trend did not bear out.
+The PD-L1+ (CPS ≥1) subgroup signal persists numerically (PFS HR 0.56, OS HR 0.69) but remains underpowered and not statistically significant.
+KOL commentary below reflects the ASCO 2024 data cut and should be read in that context.

 Stephanie Graff reported the SACI-IO HR+ topline cleanly: “in pts w/PDL1 unselected HR+ MBC, pembrolizumab + sacituzumab govitecan (SG) did not improve mPFS vs SG alone (8.1 vs 6.2 months, HR 0.81, p=0.37),” while flagging “a non-significant trend seen among patients w/ PD-L1+ (CPS ≥1).”
 Hope Rugo framed the same data more permissively, noting an “Intriguing trend towards improved PFS and OS in CPS+ disease with SG Pembo vs SG, underpowered for significance,” with the companion “HR neg study ongoing.”
 Paolo Tarantino similarly described “an intriguing trend in PFS and OS… seen in the PDL1+ subgroup.”
 Abi Siva polled the implications directly — “promising signal was seen in the PD-L1+ subgroup (CPS ≥1).
 More exploration needed.”
 Yakup Ergün noted the “Addition of Pembro to SG showed a non-significant trend toward improved PFS.”
 Suyog Amol Akhade dissented on practicality, calling the SG+pembro PFS gain “Not much benifit” and the regimen not a useful strategy.